ric-massey/Project_Orrin/README.txt

   • Memory Management & Bloat:
       - Persistent long-term memory enables continuity but also leads to bloat.
       - Without effective pruning, memory growth negatively impacts performance and LLM prompt           size, causing errors and slowdowns.
+      - Consider manual cleanup if running long-term or in low-storage environments.
   • LLM Parsing and Robustness:
       - Orrin encounters frequent issues with incomplete or malformed JSON from the language             model.
       - Parsing failures trigger error handling routines but occasionally cause lost information         or stalled cognition.
+  • Prompt Size/LLM Limitations:
+      - Some operations (like reflection or dream generation) may hit LLM prompt length limits,          resulting in errors or lost output.
+Reduce memory or trim logs to resolve.
   • Code Self-Modification Risks:
       - Experimental self-modification is enabled but rarely exercised.
       - Dynamic code generation carries safety, stability, and integration risks that are only           partially mitigated.